Why You’d Have to Be Crazy to Buy an iPad Mini

 - Very difficult to repair – The iPad mini is much more difficult to repair than other tablets. iFixit gives the iPad mini with Retina display a repairability score of ’2 out of 10,’ where 10 is the easiest to repair.
 One of the main reasons why it gets such a poor score is because large amounts of cement hold the front glass, logic board, battery, front camera, back camera, ribbon cables in place.
 This cement makes repair extremely difficult.
 By comparison, the Kindle Fire HDX and Nexus 7 both get repairability scores of ’7 out of 10′ (10 is easiest to repair).

 - Not accident-resistant – Sony’s Xperia Z Tablet is water resistant.
-You can complete submerse it in up to 3 feet of water for up to 30 minutes at a time.
+You can submerse it in up to three feet of water for 30 minutes at a time.
 Now you can read in the tub, use in the kitchen or browse by the pool, worry free.

-- Can’t make phone calls – If you’ve installed a SIM card, you can make phone calls on Android tablets like the Samsung Galaxy Tab 2 7.7.
+- Can’t make phone calls – You can make phone calls on Android tablets like the Samsung Galaxy Tab 2 7.7 and Nexus 7 if you’ve installed a SIM.
 You can also send or receive texts without using a special third-party app.
 The Galaxy Tab 7.7 calling function has been upgraded to let you make and receive voice calls privately by using Receiver Mode in public places.